 - Consider the assets of the organization you’re looking to partner with.
 Are they on Facebook or Twitter?
 Do they tend to get a lot of media hits?
 The more your potential partner is already recognized, the easier it will be to get your #GivingTuesday campaign front and center.

 - Creating a whole set of communications and marketing assets for #GivingTuesday can be daunting for smaller nonprofits.
 Partnering with another resource-scarce organization can double the load; if you’re working with a partner that has the capacity, don’t hesitate to ask for help in building creative materials like graphics, media kits, videos, and more.

 - Let your partner share their story.
 Find space in your email calendar, swap social media accounts for a day, and line up media interviews.
-In 2013, the United Methodist Church created toolkits, graphics, and other assets for branches around the world to use in their individual campaigns.
-They raised more than $6.5 million for the church’s Advance Projects.
+In the past, the United Methodist Church created toolkits, graphics, and other assets for branches around the world to use in their individual campaigns.
+One year, they raised more than $6.5 million for the church’s Advance Projects.

 Partners are more than funders and a Twitter account with a million followers.
 They can provide volunteers, event spaces, connections, advertising space…the opportunities are endless.
 Also, it’s important not to forget what you can bring to the table, too.
 The ultimate partnership gives on both sides.
 Here’s a handful of ideas to think about when collaborating for #GivingTuesday: